 With the exception of Takhli RTAFB, each base had an average of 50 to 60 dogs and a 60 percent SP/40 percent TSG ratio of dog handlers.
 At Takhli RTAFB, SPs handled all 22 dogs.
 Generally the dogs were German Shepherd, with sentry or patrol training at either Okinawa or Lackland, plus in-country training.
-The 7/13AF Director of Security Police directed the utilization and integration of TSGs into the K-9 program in 1972 to enhance the image and effectiveness of TSGs, to provide greater continuity in the program, and to aid in reducing retraining problems with assigned dogs.
+The 7/I3AF Director of Security Police directed the utilization and integration of TSGs into the K-9 program in 1972 to enhance the image and effectiveness of TSGs, to provide greater continuity in the program, $\frac{56}{2}$

 Health and noise constraints limited the dogs somewhat in their use.

-Several parasites as well as a particularly deadly form of Leptospirosis

-(a liver disease similar to human hepatitis) were very prevalent in Thailand.
+Several parasites as well as a particularly deadly form of Leptospirosis (a liver disease similar to human hepatitis) were very prevalent in Thailand.
 (Five dogs died of this disease at Nakhon Phanom in early 1972.)
-Additionally, ability to detect intruders.

-K-9s could not be used close to the flight line since aircraft noise and the constant movement of maintenance personnel severely reduced the dogs'
+Additionally, K-9s could not be used close to the flight line since aircraft noise and the constant movement of maintenance personnel severely reduced the dogs' ability to detect intruders.

-In early 1972, PACAF Manual 207-25, Aerospace Systems Security, was supplemented to require that all sentry dogs be retrained to be patrol dogs.
+In a require that all sentry dogs be retrained to be patrol dogs.
 This directive presented some difficulty since there were only three qualified trainers in Thailand at the time.
-The senior handler felt that the difference between the two types of dogs was essentially one of degree.
+The senior handler felt that the difference between the two types of dogs was essentially one of dogree.
 Sentry dogs were trained to attack immediately while off-leash, and to "alert" while on leash.
-In contrast, patrol dogs, especially useful in a law enforcement role, were subjected to much more intensive obedience training and would "patrol" while off-leash and attack only on a specific command given by the handler.
-This intensive training was difficult and lengthy, with the result that all Thailand bases, except Takhli, possessed mostly sentry-trained dogs.

-Other training emphasis included attack and gunfire familiarization.
+In contrast, patrol dogs, especially use is a fairing and would "patrol" while off-leash and attack only on a specific command given by the handler.
+This intensive training was difficult and lengthy, with the result that all Thailand bases, except Takhi, 58 here i.
+H Other training emphasis included attack and gunfire familiarization.
 This was a result of the U-Tapao experience where the dog failed to close with the intruders upon command.